Universite-Gustave-Eiffel/waveguicsx/README.md

 python3 -c "from waveguicsx.waveguide import Waveguide; print('ok')"
 ```

-### A few references by the author about the SAFE modeling of waveguide
+### A few references by the author about the SAFE modeling of waveguides

 F. Treyssède, L. Laguerre, Numerical and analytical calculation of modal excitability for elastic wave generation in lossy waveguides, Journal of the Acoustical Society of America 133 (2013), 3827–3837